Skip to main content

 *This post is inspired by DHH's merchants of complexity.

-Plotly Dash is a versatile and simple solution for creating interactive dashboards.
-Over the years, I've seen many teams over-engineer their dashboards.
-The usual approach looks like a custom backend that interfaces with their various data sources and then uses a custom React frontend.
+On the latter end of the scale, the usual approach looks like a custom backend that interfaces with various data sources and then uses a custom React frontend.
 This is great if you have infinite time and resources with relaxed deadlines.
+But let's be real.
+These solutions often don't live up to their initial goals, and any changes that need to be made require input from the entire development team.

 Typical project layout